wavemotion-dave/ColecoDS/README.md

 V9.5: ??-???-2024 by wavemotion-dave
 * Massive ADAMnet improvement for disk/tape handling.
 Improved timing, improved caching and more disk/tape games should load and run correctly.
 * DSI gets a massive 2MB of Expansion RAM (32 banks of 64K).
 DS-Lite/Phat still has 128K (base 64K plus the standard 64K expansion RAM).
-* Adam now properly handles 320K disks and three drive bays are virtually attacked (two 320K disk drives and the internal Tape drive at 256K).
+* Adam now properly handles 320K disks and three drive bays are virtually attached (two 320K disk drives and the internal Tape drive at 256K).
 * Adam full keyboard now uses an LED indicator under the CAPS LOCK button to indicate status.
 * Adam no longer mirrors RAM as a Colecovision would.
 * Adam supports the 32K expanded ROM and running carts under Adam emulation - name your ROMs as .adm so it loads into the right place in memory.